homocoder/qatools/README.md

 # qatools
-Quality Assesment Tools for ALMA
+Quality Assesment Tools for ALMA Observatory

 Includes tools for manipulating ALMA raw data, implementing methods to access the specifications on this document: http://almasw.hq.eso.org/almasw/pub/HLA/ASDMImplementation2FBT/SDMTables_postSDM2FBT.pdf

-Methods like:
+It provides methods like:

 def getTable(self, rownum = None):
   """Returns the content of a particular table in a python list"""